code-dot-org/code-dot-org/pegasus/sites.v3/code.org/public/educate/professional-learning/middle-high.md

 Enter your school's zip code to learn more.

-<%= view :regional_partner_search %>
+<%= view :regional_partner_search, page: "middle-high" %>

 ## Have questions?

 Along with our Regional Partners, we're here to help!

 Be sure to check out our <a href="https://docs.google.com/document/d/e/2PACX-1vSxBryx0io9I8VE5PtBmmaLaVUlorblmLBmZ9FYLV_sqse86stk_WHidIUjsyCptR7itNfqPrVJlTx0/pub", target=_"blank">Professional Learning Program FAQs</a> or <a href="https://studio.code.org/pd/regional_partner_contact/new">contact your Regional Partner</a>.